Jeremy Lin: "Linsanity"

-Within three weeks of his first game as a starter, at least seven e-books were being published on Lin, and the Global Language Monitor declared that Linsanity had met its criteria to be considered an English-language word.
+Within three weeks of his first game as a starter, at least seven e-books were being published on Lin.
 He appeared on a second consecutive Sports Illustrated cover, the first New York-based team athlete and the third NBA player in the magazine's history to do so.
 New York City restaurants introduced new food and bar items in honor of Lin, and sales of Yanjing Beer rose.
 The city has about 450,000 residents of Chinese or Taiwanese descent—larger than the entire populations of NBA cities like Miami, Atlanta or Cleveland—and viewing parties to watch Lin play flourished in Manhattan's Chinatown.
 An airline advertised "Linsanely low prices", bids for his rookie card exceeded $21,000 on eBay, and the press circulated rumors—denied by Lin—that he was dating Kim Kardashian.
 Foreign Policy speculated on his potential impact on Sino-American relations, and Jack and Suzy Welch wrote that Lin's rise was a lesson to business leaders to not let bureaucracy stifle unproven talent.
 Despite Lin's sudden fame, Sacramento Kings coach Keith Smart stated, "I knew [Lin] before he was Linmania.
 He's still the same humble guy.
 The guy has not changed a bit, which is real special for a young man."

 Lin trademarked the word Linsanity in 2012 to preempt strangers from profiting from his likeness.
 Two others had attempted to trademark the term in the first week of February, but the United States Patent and Trademark Office ultimately registered the term to Lin.
 A documentary film about Lin, titled Linsanity, premiered on January 20, 2013, at the Sundance Film Festival.
 It was shown at numerous film festivals before making its way into art houses.

 Ben & Jerry's created a frozen yogurt in honor of Lin named "Taste the Lin-Sanity".
 It contained lychee honey swirls and fortune cookie pieces.
 The company later replaced the fortune cookies with waffle cookies and apologized to anyone offended by their Lin-Sanity flavor.

 In May 2020, during the COVID-19 pandemic in the United States, the Knicks re-broadcast a week of Linsanity games on the MSG Network.
 Lin stated: "When I first got the call from my agent like, 'Hey, [the Knicks] want to do this,' I was floored.
 Because with COVID, right now, New York is going through one of the toughest times that it has seen in decades.
 It is a very, very tragic time.
 And the Knicks were like, 'Hey, we need to do something to uplift everybody.'"